Tomahawkd/JFlowInspector/README.md

 CICFlowMeter and CICFlowMeter Mk.6.

 ## Prerequisite
-1. Java 8
+Java 8

-2. jnetpcap native library and use `-Djava.library.path` to link native library with jar (you can find it in `./lib/jnetpcap` or download it from [original project](https://sourceforge.net/projects/jnetpcap/)).
+(Optional) jnetpcap native library and use `-Djava.library.path` to link native library with jar (you can find it in `./lib/jnetpcap` or download it from [original project](https://sourceforge.net/projects/jnetpcap/)).

+From v0.7.5, the Jnetpcap Packet parser is moved to the plugin, so you could ignore the optional jnetpcap library, **unless** you are using it via commandline `--old` and `--old_path` which requests JFlowInspector to use Jnetpcap Packet parser.

 ## Build
 Clone the code and its submodule and use maven to create jar.